Himu143/API-Automation-On-Dmoney-By-Axios/README.md

 ## How to run this project:
     - Clone this project
+    - Open with VS code
-    - hit the following command: npx mocha --timeout=30000 .\test\*.test.js
+    - Hit the following command: npx mocha --timeout=30000 .\test\*.test.js
-    - for generate Mochawesome Report : npm test file .\test\*.test.js
+    - For generate Mochawesome Report : npm test file .\test\*.test.js

 ## Test Cases: